Beginners Search Checklist

 - Know your rights.
-Get a copy of the adoption records law for the state where your adoption took place at your local library, online, or from the office of your state legislator.
+Get a copy or updated copy of the adoption records law for the state where your adoption took place at your local library, online, or from the office of your state legislator.
+With changing laws to OBC access happening frequently some states with formerly sealed records have experienced major law changes to allow equal access.

 - Contact the agency that handled your adoption.
-Ask what services they provide, how much they charge, and how long the wait is.
+Ask what post adoptive services they provide, how much they charge, and how long the wait is.
+You will want to obtain a copy of your non-identifying information as soon as possible.
+This is a social history of your biological family, which can include physical descriptions, ages, occupations and family structure.

 - Register with the International Soundex Reunion Registry (ISRR).